 Apart from getting us up to speed with the Italian coffee culture, our assistants also helped us get around the city.
 Traffic in Rome is something that shouldn’t be underestimated, and it was great to be accompanied by people who are used to riding a bike in this bustling and extremely busy city.
 Especially when people are running through a city like Rome wearing speech enabled glasses, we want to make sure everything goes smooth and safely.
 Our new Italian friends made sure we had nothing to worry about and guided us through the eternal city without breaking a sweat.

 We had a blast doing Italian speech data collection in Rome, meeting with Italian runners & cyclists, hanging around in Roman coffee shops, and watching soccer matches in the shopping mall together with the locals.
 We collected all the data we needed over the course of 2 weeks and learned a thing or two about Italians and Italian culture.
 The speech and sound data will now be used to develop Italian Speech Recognition software for the above-mentioned sports glasses.
-Here you can read more about how we collect data to teach glasses how to talk.
 Keep an eye on this website to learn how this amazing project continues over the coming months.

 As we mentioned we are collecting speech data for speech recognition software in intelligent sports glasses.
 If you want to learn more about this topic, check out this article on how speech recognition technology works.